- Centipedes and Millipedes

 - Bed Bugs

 - Stored Product Pests

-Multicolored Asian Ladybird Beetles also know as ladybugs come in a stunning array of colors and patterns.
-They are usually red or orange with black spots, and the shield-like region directly behind the head has a black M-shaped marking on a white background.
-They can have no spots or they can be mostly black, but these patterns are not as common as the typical red with black spots that we associate with ladybugs.
+Introduction: Multicolored Asian Ladybird Beetles, also known as ladybugs, come in a stunning array of colors and patterns.
+They are usually red or orange with black spots, and the shield-like region (Pronotum) directly behind the head has a black M-shaped marking on a white background.
+They have a distinctive shape which is broadly oval to nearly spherical.

-• Get rid of them on the inside of the home.
+- Rid them from the inside of the home.